Rabbit Class (Reception and Year 1)

 Morning Routine: Please take your child to the gate into the Rabbit Class outdoor play area where staff will be on hand to welcome them and take them into the classroom.

-Illness: If your child is ill it is important that you phone the school office as soon as possible on the first morning of their absence.
-Please can you also let us know the symptoms of your child's illness so we can see if there is a pattern with other children in school with similar symptoms.
+Illness: Please phone the school office (tel: 01483 222442) as soon as possible if your child will not be attending school for any reason.
+Please do not send your child to school if they are generally unwell, for example with sickness or diarrhoea.
+School office staff will ask you to describe the symptoms of your child's illness so we can see if there is a pattern with other children in school with similar symptoms.

 To help your child to get the most out of school and avoid spreading infection to others, please do not send them back to school until they have been well for 24 hours.
 If your child has vomited or had diarrhoea they must stay away from school until 48 hours after the last bout of illness.